Doly (Karviná)

 Doly (Kopalnie, lit. "mines") is a district of the city of Karviná in Karviná District, Moravian-Silesian Region, Czech Republic.
 It lies on the southwestern edge of the city, in the historical region of Cieszyn Silesia and has a population of 810 (2001).

-In the area of the district was located a settlement called Solca (Solca, Solza), historically an independent village, now abandoned.
+In the area of the district there was a settlement called Solca (Solca, Solza), historically an independent village, now abandoned.

 History

 The village of Karviná was first mentioned in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from around 1305 as item in Carvina XI) mansi.
 It meant that the village was obliged to pay a tithe from 11 smaller lans.
 The creation of the village was a part of a larger settlement campaign taking place in the late 13th century on the territory of what would later be known as Upper Silesia.
 In the document from 1331 it was mentioned under an alias name as Arnoldesdorf which indicates substantial German settlement alongside indigenous Slavic one.

 Politically the village belonged initially to the Duchy of Teschen, formed in 1290 in the process of feudal fragmentation of Poland and was ruled by a local branch of Silesian Piast dynasty.
 In 1327 the duchy became a fee of the Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.

 The village became a seat of a Catholic parish, which was mentioned in the register of Peter's Pence payment from 1447 among the 50 parishes of Teschen deanery as Arnoldi villa.
 (Note: Identification of Arnoldi villa as Jaworze is wrong, compare: Mrózek, Robert (1984).
 "Nazwy miejscowe dawnego Śląska Cieszyńskiego") After the 1540s Protestant Reformation prevailed in the Duchy of Teschen and a local Catholic church was taken over by Lutherans.
 It was taken from them (as one from around fifty buildings in the region) by a special commission and given back to the Roman Catholic Church on 26 March 1654.